Early Action vs. Regular Decision: Pros and Cons

 Early Action cons

 Applying Early Action means the application deadline is a month or two sooner than the Regular Decision deadline.
-College essays must be prepared and edited in less time as well (since most colleges’ essay questions come out August 1, regardless of how you are applying).
-Also, for some colleges, the pool of applicants for Early Action may have higher test scores than the college/university’s average, making it more difficult to get in.
+College essays must be prepared and edited in less time as well (since most colleges’ essay questions come out on August 1, regardless of how you are applying).
+Also, for some colleges, the pool of applicants for Early Action may have higher test scores than the college or university’s average, making it more difficult to get in.
 One example of this is the University of Notre Dame’s Early Action applicant pool.
-I have a friend wanting to apply Early Action but found out through admissions it is more difficult to be accepted now than it would be to apply Regular Decision.
+I have a friend who wants to apply Early Action but found out through admissions that it's more difficult to be accepted now than it would be to apply through Regular Decision.

 Like what you’re reading?